 “Dating male feminists turned out to be one of the least empowering decisions I’ve ever made.” —Kate Iselin

-Women who find sexist men attractive are not being traitors to other women, nor are they naïve women who don’t understand their choices.
-Instead, they are women who are making rational decisions, accepting tradeoffs.
-They are women who recognize that it may be more beneficial to have a partner who is committed to them and willing to sacrifice for them and their family, than it is to have a “woke” feminist man who wants them to be independent.
+Women who find sexist men attractive are not being traitors to other women, nor are they naïve females who don’t understand their choices.
+Instead, they are women making rational decisions, and accepting tradeoffs.
+They recognize that it may be more beneficial to have a partner who is committed to them and willing to sacrifice for them and their family than it is to have a “woke” feminist man who wants them to be independent.

 I look forward to future research which might explore men’s own perceptions of their attitudes toward women.
 Do men who hold benevolent sexist beliefs recognize that they may increase their attractiveness, while also potentially being seen as patronizing?
 But for now, perhaps this research can help us stop attacking sexist men as being misogynistic tools of the patriarchy, and recognize that these social dynamics exist due to the choices of both men and women, for reasons other than power, hatred, or control.